Gifted ≠ Better: What Our Fastest Learners Are Trying to Tell Us

 What Gifted Families Really Need

-Which means the right support is not one-size-fits-all worksheets or sticker charts, which all eventually fail all children anyway.
+Which means the right support isn’t one-size-fits-all worksheets or sticker charts, which eventually fail all children anyway.

-Guidance that honours the inner disintegration that often comes before integration
+Guidance that honors the inner disintegration that often comes before integration.

 The Quiet Revolution